Update video details

 Update video details with your dashboard

-Open your dashboard.
+1. Open the api.video dashboard.